Atglen, Pennsylvania: History

+18th century

 In 1717, Sadsbury Township was organized.
 It covered a large territory, including in whole or in part the present-day townships of Sadsbury, West Sadsbury, West Caln, Valley, East Fallowfield, West Fallowfield, and Highland; the boroughs of Atglen, Parkesburg, Modena, and South Coatesville; the city of Coatesville; and parts of Lancaster County.
 In August 1728, several inhabitants petitioned the court to separate Sadsbury from Fallowfield because of the former's size.
 In November of that year, the township was subdivided into East and West Sadsbury, and in 1729, upon the division of Chester County into Lancaster and Chester counties, the line between the two divisions of the township was made to conform to the county line.

 Drawn by the township's farmland during the mid-18th century, more settlers arrived to Atglen.
 The Native Americans' trails became horse tracks and later wagon tracks as farmers shipped their goods to market in Philadelphia; Newport, Delaware; and New Castle, Delaware.
 The old Provincial Highway, as authorized by the government, was laid out in 1730.
 Newport Road, leading to the ore mines at Cornwall in Lebanon County, was laid out in 1796.

 In 1720, Presbyterians formed the area's earliest organized religious group: what is known today as the Upper Octorara Presbyterian Church.
 They were followed by the Quakers who in 1724 founded the Sadsbury Meeting House.
 A year later, English settlers formed St. John's Church.

 Andrew Moore (1688–1753), who had been influential with Samuel Miller in founding Sadsbury Meeting House, built a tub mill on his property.

+19th century

 The original settlement in the town's current location was known as Penningtonville, and a post office by that name was established there in 1842.
 However, by the 1870s, the name Atglen was in common usage.
 In 1876, the court in West Chester made an official decree incorporating the village of Penningtonville as the "Borough of Atglen."

 Geography

 Atglen is located at 39°56′53″N 75°58′26″W (39.948106, -75.973887).

-According to the United States Census Bureau, the borough has a total area of 0.9 sqmi, all of it land.
+According to the U.S. Census Bureau, the borough has a total area of 0.9 sqmi, all land.

 Transportation

 As of 2020, there were 8.72 mi of public roads in Atglen, of which 2.64 mi were maintained by Pennsylvania Department of Transportation (PennDOT) and 6.08 mi were maintained by the borough.

 Atglen is served by two numbered highways.
 Pennsylvania Route 41 follows Gap Newport Pike on a northwest-to-southeast alignment across the northeastern portion of the borough.
-Pennsylvania Route 372 follows Valley Road, Main Street and Lower Valley Road on an east-west alignment through the heart of the borough.
+Pennsylvania Route 372 follows Valley Road, Main Street and Lower Valley Road on an east–west alignment through the heart of the borough.